What Makes a Good Assessment Report in Psychology? A Psychologist’s Guide to Reports That Don’t Suck

 - May 22

-- 4 min read
+- 3 min read

-So how do we write reports that are clinically meaningful and easy to understand?
-Let’s talk about what makes a good assessment report (and how to avoid the common pitfalls).
+So, how do we write reports that are clinically meaningful and easy to understand?
+Let’s explore what makes a good assessment report and discuss how to avoid common pitfalls.

-What’s the Purpose of an Assessment Report?
+Understanding the Purpose of an Assessment Report

 Before you start writing, ask yourself: Who is this for, and what do they need to know?

-Communicates clinical findings clearly
+Communicate clinical findings clearly.

-Supports continuity of care
+Support continuity of care.

-Respects the client’s voice and dignity
+Respect the client’s voice and dignity.

-1. Start with a Clear Structure
+1. Establish a Clear Structure

 💡 Tip: Structure supports clarity.